Leowly/TickTock_Tribe/Game_Mechanics/Game_Mechanics.md

 # Game Mechanics & Systems Design

-## 1. Core Philosophy: A Needs-Driven Simulation
+## 1. Core: A Needs-Driven Simulation

 The world of TickTock Tribe is a persistent simulation driven by the actions of autonomous agents called **Villagers**.
 Every action a Villager takes is motivated by a hierarchical set of needs.
 This "Needs-Driven AI" forms the core of the simulation, creating emergent behavior and a dynamic, evolving world.